Regular and daily communication is crucial to the Marines under any circumstances, which is why Marine Radio Operators (MOS 0621) are so important.

 Some in this MOS find themselves attached to an artillery or infantry unit, however.

-A radio operator is not an infantryman, but when attached to these units, they may find themselves in combat handling the radios.
+A Transmission System Operator is not an infantryman, but when attached to these units, they may find themselves in combat handling the radios.

 Pay and Benefits